Vinge1718/java-hangman-cmd-app/README.md

 ## About

-This is a word game where you must guess letters which make up a word else your avatar/man gets the noose.
+- This is a word game where you must guess letters which make up a word else your avatar/man gets the noose.
 You have a set number of guesses you are able to make before your man gets hanged.
 The JUnit tests are shown in the test folder.
+- This project is also aimed at demonstrating a test dependent development process.

 ## Contributors